 More Frequently Asked Questions

 PLEASE NOTE that these FAQs have not been revised to reflect any changes that may be necessary related to Public Law No: 115-97 (December 22, 2017).
-Public Law No: 115-97 amends the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
-Section 13402 modifies the 20% Historic Rehabilitation Tax Credit and provides certain transition rules.
+The law amends the Internal Revenue Code to reduce tax rates and modify policies, credits, and deductions for individuals and businesses.
+Section 13402 modifies the 20% Historic Rehabilitation Tax Credit, repeals the 10% non-historic tax credit, and provides transition rules for both credits.
 These and other changes to the Internal Revenue Code may affect a taxpayer's ability to use the 20% tax credit.